alex-r-bigelow/sanitized-wrangling-codes/codes.md

 Codes
 =====

 ## RESPONSE_SIZES.
+There was wide variation in reported dataset scales.
-The median dataset is on the order of megabytes (close to gigabytes) in size, with thousands of items in the dataset and tens of attributes.
+  - The median dataset is on the order of megabytes (close to gigabytes) in size, with thousands of items in the dataset and tens of attributes.
   - determined the median response for each of the "Basic Dataset Characteristics" questions (e.g. "Approximately how large is this dataset?")

 ## MANY_VERY_INACCURATE_RESPONSES.
 In the "Initial Data abstractions" section, some categories had a lot of "Very inaccurate" responses to the data abstraction.
 WHY?